-Asthma: Controlling Cockroaches
+Allergies: Controlling Cockroaches

 - Clean often.
 Pay special attention to carpets, upholstery, and bedding.

-- Keep all food in tightly sealed containers.
+- Keep all food in sealed containers.

 - Clean up food spills right away.

-- Don't leave garbage in open containers.
+- Make sure all of your trash cans have lids that close tightly.
+Don't leave garbage in open containers.

 - Throw away or recycle mail, newspapers, and boxes.
 Cockroaches can hide in these items.